GautamGupta/bb-legacy-plugins/wordpress-bbpress-syncronization/trunk/readme.txt

 *   Showing post excerpt in bbPress topic beginning
 *   Optional quoting first post in topic
 *   Correct displaying even you use markup plugins
+*   Hiding comment for in WordPress after some comments and pointing to forum
+*   Optionally showing only some recent comments in WordPress

 TODO: